pavlov-o-a/LifeLog/README.md

 # LifeLog app

 Flutter project.
 Application to write logs of your life.
 Diary if you wish.

 ## Features

-MVVM + provider
+* BLoC pattern for separation ui and logic
+* Provider for DI
+* null safety